Aarhus University Seal

 Competence profile and job opportunities

 Companies demand graduates with considerable theoretical depth and analytical working methods.
-You learn to combine the theoretically strong knowledge of a computer scientist with the more practically oriented and innovative approach of an engineer, so that you are well equipped to meet the needs of the job market.
+You learn to combine the theoretically strong knowledge of a computer scientist with the more practically oriented and innovative approach of an engineer, so that you are well equipped to address societal challenges and meet the needs of the job market.